dempseynoel/parlygroups/README.md

 parlygroups::download_appgs(register_date = "2019-11-05", pause = 0, save = TRUE)
 ```

 The secondary functions are all prefixed ```appgs_*``` and return tibbles based on the main five types of entry in the Register of All-Party Parliamentary Groups: group details, members, finance received, benefits in kind received, and details on the latest Annual General Meeting.
 By default all arguments within the functions are left as NA (i.e. blank) meaning that the complete set of data will be retrieved.
+If parameters are supplied to the function arguments a filtered set of data will be retrieved.
+See the package help documentation for each function to see a full list of available arguments.

 ---
 ```r